University College Roosevelt: History

-In August 2016, Prof. Bert van den Brink became the new dean of UCR.
-Under Prof. van der Brink, UCR expanded its curriculum by establishing a new Engineering Department, piloted from 2019 and officially started in fall 2020.
-This led to new campus expansions: a new building was acquired to house the new department, and a Joint Research Center (JRI) was developed in cooperation with the HZ University of Applied Sciences and Scalda.
-Planned to open in 2021, the JRI will house labs to be used in the fields of engineering, data sciences, chemistry and ecology.
+In August 2016, Bert van den Brink became the new dean of UCR.
+Under van der Brink, UCR expanded its curriculum by establishing a new Engineering Department, piloted from 2019 and officially started in fall 2020.
+This led to new campus expansions: a new building was acquired to house the new department, and a Joint Research Center (JRI) opened in 2021 in cooperation with the HZ University of Applied Sciences and Scalda, housing labs to be used in the fields of engineering, data sciences, chemistry and ecology.